 This topic recommends the following practices:

 Create a set of automated unit tests for each class and for the API of every major component.
 Writing unit tests should take about 40% of team members' time.
-For more information, see Creating Automated Tests Using Microsoft Test Manager.
+For more information, see Creating Automated Tests.

 Create tests for each user story.
 These should preferably be automated.
-For more information, see Creating a Test Plan Using Product Backlog Items, User Stories, or Requirements.
+For more information, see Creating a Test Plan Using Requirements or User Stories.